The

 sailed off to attack and invade the US the French would have attacked England

-and 'claimed that the country was a lawless pirates haven that they had
+and 'claimed that the country was a lawless pirates haven so that they had

 a right to invade' etcetera, etcetera